3rickfs/vim-pythonic-environment-set-up/README.md

 - Remap **Esc** to **jk** This actually helps get you more confortable and faster.

 Next new feature could be to open jupyter notebooks.

+Feel free to contribute to this project requesting a PR from your new feature's branch.